pringuin/dataprivacybundle/README.md

 to install the new tarteaucitron.js version (1.8.4 is now included) if you installed as hard copy.

 ## Contributing
 While we consider this bundle stable and ready for productive use, we'd be very happy if you'd support us and the whole pimcore community by improving this bundle with pull requests.
-This is our first public pimcore bundle so constructive feedback would be very welcome aswell!
+This is our first public pimcore bundle so constructive feedback would be very welcome as well!

 ## Copyright and license
 Copyright: [PRinguin GbR](https://pringuin.de)